Fresh Pico de Gallo

 • Salt, pepper, garlic powder to taste

-• Use ripe tomatoes for the best flavor.
+• Use ripe tomatoes for full flavor.

 Fresh tomatoes, jalapeños, limes, onion, cilantro, and seasonings on a wooden cutting board, ready for cooking.